1. 66302.880759

 The universal conception of necessity says that necessary truth is truth in all possible worlds.
 This idea is well studied in the context of classical possible worlds models, and there its logic is S5.
 The universal conception of necessity is less well studied in models for non-classical logics.
 We will present some preliminary results on universal necessity on models for intuitionistic logic, first-degree entailment, and relevant logics.
 We will close by discussing a way in which universal necessity is a very classical concept.

-Found 1 week, 6 days ago on Shawn Standefer's site
+Found 1 month, 2 weeks ago on Shawn Standefer's site

 A challenge for relevant logicians is to delimit their area of study.
 I propose and explore the definition of a relevant logic as a logic satisfying a variable-sharing property and closed under detachment and adjunction.
 This definition is, I argue, a good definition that captures many familiar logics and raises interesting new questions concerning relevant logics.
 As is familiar to readers of Entailment or Relevant Logics and Their Rivals, the motivations for relevant logics have a strong intuitive pull.
 The philosophical picture put forward by Anderson and Belnap (1975), for example, is compelling and has led to many fruitful developments.
 With some practice, one can develop a feel for what sorts of axioms or rules lead to violations of relevance in standard relevant logics.
 These sorts of intuitions only go so far, as some principles that lead to violations of relevance in stronger logics are compatible with it in weaker logics.
 There is a large number of relevant logics, but there is not much discussion of precise characterizations of the class of relevant logics.

-Found 1 week, 6 days ago on Shawn Standefer's site
+Found 1 month, 2 weeks ago on Shawn Standefer's site

 The idea that life is to be understood in terms of information has strongly taken hold in recent decades.
 I discuss two attempts to carry this through mathematically.
 G. J. Chaitin, co-founder of algorithmic information theory, proposes an information-theoretic definition of life in terms of organized complexity (Chaitin 1990a and 1990b).
 More recently, William Dembski, Winston Ewart, and Robert Marks have attempted to formulate in information-theoretic terms Dembski’s concept of specified complexity, using a mathematically hybrid entity they term “algorithmic specified complexity” (Ewart, Dembski, and Marks 2013a, 2014, 2015a, 2015b), and Dembski and Ewart have reformulated this concept in their newly revised edition (Dembski and Ewart 2023) of Dembski’s The Design Inference (Dembski 1998).
 The aim in both cases is to mathematically distinguish informational properties of biological complexity, in contrast to simple order, on the one hand, and mere randomness on the other.
 Moreover, the respective mathematical strategies are the same: To take an informational measure and subtract out its randomness, leaving a remainder of organization (Chaitin) or specified complexity (Dembski et al.).